Canop/broot/website/docs/install.md

 # Third party repositories

-*note: those packages are maintained by third parties and may be less up to date.*
+Those packages are maintained by third parties and may be less up to date.

 ## Homebrew